 Rahle's techniques "can be executed by a computer processor for performing any or all of the steps, operations, or processes described."
 Rahle, [0068].
 The processor "execute[s]" a "computer program product" comprising "instructions" stored on a "non-transitory, tangible computer readable storage medium."
 Rahle, [0068]-[0069].
 POSAs understood that such instructions are loaded into a memory for execution by a processor.
-Crovella-Decl., [0049] (citing corroborating EX1026, 1:11-21; EX1027, [0002]).
+Crovella-Decl., [0047] (citing corroborating EX1026, 1:11-21; EX1027, [0002]).
 Thus, Rahle's system comprises a processor, a memory accessible to the processor, and a set of computer-readable instructions stored on a non-transitory medium that are executable by the processor.

-As discussed below, Rahle's processor, memory, and instructions (as modified in view of Rhodes's teachings as discussed supra §VI.C) in Rahle-Rhodes together comprise a data acquisition and processing module performing [11A]'s recited task.
-The processor executing the instructions does, inter alia, the following: (1) acquires source data from a plurality of delivery service computers associated with a plurality of food delivery services (supra §VI.D.1.a ([1A])); and (2) provides formatted data (supra §VI.D.1.c ([1C])).
-The formatted data, which represents menu items, is part of a master data set.
-Supra §VI.D.1.f ([1F]).
-Data representing multiple menu items provided by multiple restaurants is part of data collected from the delivery-service computers (supra §VI.D.1.a ([1A])), and this data gets mapped to the formatted data (supra §VI.D.1.c ([1C])).
-Thus, because the formatted data is part of the master data set as discussed above, the master data set includes, for each one of the plurality of food delivery computers, data representing multiple menu items provided by multiple restaurants.
+As discussed below, Rahle's processor, memory, and instructions (as modified in view of Rhodes's teachings as discussed supra §VI.C) in Rahle-Rhodes together comprise a data acquisition and processing module performing

+[12A]'s recited task.
+The processor executing the instructions does, inter alia, the following: (1) acquires source data from a plurality of delivery service computers associated with a plurality of food or beverage delivery services (supra §VI.D.1.a ([1A])); and (2) provides formatted data (supra §VI.D.1.c ([1C])).
+The formatted data, which represents menu items, is part of a master data set as explained supra §VI.D.1.f ([1F]).
+Data representing multiple source menu items is part of data collected from the delivery service computers (supra §VI.D.1.a ([1A])), and this data gets mapped to the formatted data (supra §VI.D.1.c ([1C])).
+Thus, because the formatted data is part of the master data set as discussed above, the master data set includes data representing multiple menu items.